burakkagann/numpy-to-genAI/README.md

 ## Highlights

-- **Progressive curriculum** – five themed tracks (First Steps, Elementary Geometry, Machine Learning, Effects, Fractals, Animations) that build on each other.
+- **Progressive curriculum** – 15 comprehensive modules that build from basic pixel manipulation to advanced generative AI applications.
 - **Creative coding focus** – every lesson pairs concepts with runnable Python scripts and illustrative output images or GIFs.
 - **Ready-to-teach documentation** – the site is powered by Sphinx with the